angelabaltes/angelabaltes.github.io/README.md

 <p align="center">
     <img  src="images/baltes_small_photo.jpg">
 </p>
 Hello, my name is Angela and welcome to my portfolio.
-I am a Data Scientist and Biomedical Informatics PhD candidate with Rutgers University under the advisement of Dr. Frederick Coffman, Dr. Shankar Srinivasan and Dr. Memory Ndanga.
+I am a Data Scientist and Informaticist.
 This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes.

 *Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources.